Paid Leave Eligibility

 I. POLICY AND GENERAL STATEMENT

 The University of Texas Health Science Center at Houston ("university") may grant employees paid leaves of absence for a variety of reasons.
-The granting of a leave of absence signifies the employee's position will be restored when the employee returns.
-Once a leave has been approved, the employing department is responsible for ensuring the employee's position will be available at the appropriate time.
+The granting of a paid leave of absence signifies the employee's position will be restored when the employee returns.
+Once a paid leave has been approved, the employing department is responsible for ensuring the employee's position will be available at the appropriate time.
 (One exception exists: refer to HOOP Policy 41 Military Leave.)
 The university considers the following to be paid leaves:

 - Sick leave